This page provides troubleshooting steps in case you can't get the free brain games on this site to load.

 Note: If you're looking for a way to mute any flash game while leaving the sound on in your other browser tabs and windows, see this article.

-Flash Player missing.
-Make sure you have the free Adobe Flash Player installed on your computer.
-If the flash player is installed and working properly, you should see an animated flash banner in the red box below:
+Flash Player missing or disabled.
+Make sure you have the free Adobe Flash Player plug-in installed on your browser.
+If the flash player is installed and working properly, you'll see an animated flash banner in the red box below:

 You should see the message, "Play brain games... for 10 minutes... every day..." displaying on the banner.

-Note: The Google Chrome browser comes with the Flash player installed automatically.
+Note: The Google Chrome browser comes with the Flash player pre-installed automatically.
 I recommend Chrome as a secure browser to use when playing flash games online.

 The free Adobe Flash Player can be downloaded from the Adoble website here: